-Status: The RCD is developing the plan for the East detention Pond and vegetation, and management of the existing vegetation.
+Status: The RCD is developing the plan for the East detention Pond and beginning a control program for management and eradication of invasive non native plants that have begun to occupy the site (tamarisk trees and pepper weed).
+The vegetation program in Storz Pond and around Fire vegetation, and management of the existing vegetation.
 Native seed collection has been done and the adapted plant will be grown out over the winter.
 A draft plan for the East Detention Pond was received in December and is under review.
 A broad leaf weed control program will be started in March for Storz Pond.